blindij/talk_eunis19/presentation.md

 ???

-Do a Present:
+Do a presentation:
-- Radovon, work at the HPC-group at UiT, The project manger of CodeRefinery
+- Radovan, work at Seksjonen for forskningstjenester at UiT, The project manger of CodeRefinery
 - Thor, work at PDC at KTH
 - yourself - work at the HPC-group at NTNU, participate in different NeIC projects